 After I bought Bitcoin and got my $37.50, I had about .60 Bitcoin.
 I wasn’t impressed all that much with my fraction of a Bitcoin, so I forgot about it.
 I left my Bitcoin in my Coinbase account and it just did its thing for a while.

-Last month, I was on a family vacation in Victoria, BC with my wife’s family, and my brother-in-law asked me about Bitcoin.
+I went on a family vacation in Victoria, BC with my wife’s family, and my brother-in-law asked me about Bitcoin.
 I said, oh yeah, I have some Bitcoin I bought a while back.
 I wonder what that’s worth these days.

-In the time since, my Bitcoin “investment” would have gone up in value even more.
-As of this writing, the price per coin is $2,876.01.
+In the time since my Bitcoin “investment” would have gone up in value even more.
+As of July 2017, the price per coin was $2,876.01.
 I sold .6070 Bitcoin for $982.88, or $1,619 per Bitcoin.
 If I had held on until today, I would have had $1,745 in Bitcoin.
 Maybe I made the wrong decision to sell, but I stick with the logic I used to sell at the time.

 How to Invest in Bitcoin

 If you want to invest in Bitcoin, I can’t emphasize enough that this is a high risk.
 While Bitcoin could fly to $5,000 tomorrow, it could just as easily plummet back to $200 or less.
 Invest only what you can afford to lose.